CheongLoic/ECE-NodeJS-Lab-2019/Final-Project-NodeJS/README.md

 - username : loic ; password : 123456
 - username : chirag ; password : 123456

 Don't hesitate to play with the UI (User Interface).
-Enter a wrong username or password to display an error mmessage in the front
+Enter a wrong username or password to display an error message in the front

 ## List of routes